jmaddr/SonosCE/README.md

   - Log on to codec web interface with Admin Credentials
   - Navigate to 'Integration - Macro Editor'
   - Select the "SonosCE" macro
   - Change the variable authForIFTTT to the hash that you obtained in the IFTTT webhooks section.
+In the macro in this reqpository, it is represented as {change_me}.
+The entire {change_me} should be changed and and the result should be in quotes like this: const authForIFTTT = "XXXXXXXXXXXXXXXXXX";
   NOTE: If this ever changes, you will need to re-visit the macro and update it there accordingly.

   Test out your macro's and Sonos integration!